Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 The Xenyx is a very small and compact mixer.

-It’s great for a touring musician or singer-songwriter who is looking for a small enough mixer that could be easily fitted into their backpack.
+It is great for a touring musician or singer-songwriter who is looking for a small mixer to easily fit into their backpack.

-This premium 5-input 2-bus analog mixer does come with a built-in USB/Audio Interface as well for you to plug in your computer for recording and playback.
+This 5-input and 2-bus analog mixer comes with a built-in USB/Audio Interface to connect your computer for recording and playback.

-You could also use an analog RCA connector to connect your 2 track recorder to record your mix.
+You can also use an analog RCA connector to connect your 2 track recorder to record your mix.

-The British style 2 band EQ, on channel one, gives you the essential need in tweaking your sound, although there are no gain knobs on the 2 stereo channels.
+Its British style 2 band EQ on channel one gives you the ability to tweak your sound, but there are no gain knobs on the 2 stereo channels.

-The Xenyx comes with a compressor that goes into all the channels, which is something you will hardly find on such a small mixer like this.
+The Xenyx comes with a common compressor for all the channels, which is something you will hardly find on such a small mixer like this.

-I personally have one of these mixers myself and I find the compressor sounds very natural to me, and easy to use, definitely love it.
+I personally have one of these mixers myself and I found the compressor sounds great to me, and its easy to use.

 Feature Highlights